khalpin11/bespoke-app/README.md

 ## How to add this into CA Agile Central:

-1. Create a new HTML custom app.

-1.1 Settings gear in the top right of your dashboard -> Add app -> search for "html" -> click on the add button right below "Custom HTML"
+1. Create a new HTML custom app by going to the Settings gear in the top right of your dashboard -> Add app -> search for "html" -> click on the add button right below "Custom HTML"

 2. Paste the HTML code from https://github.com/khalpin11/bespoke-app/raw/master/deploy/App.html into the HTML section of the new app which was just created at the bottom of your dashboard